 When will we start?

 When we have sufficient commitments, cash in the bank, and a short-term financing plan to ensure that once we begin we’ll be able to finish.
-Our most aggressive time line hopes for breaking ground before the snow flies in late autumn 2018.
+Our most aggressive time line hopes for breaking ground the summer of 2019.

 When will the building be completed?

 About one year following the start of construction.

 What about the rest of the Cathedral campus?

 God willing and a successful completion of Phase One (this phase) we hope to have subsequent phases to improve our facilities which will include a complete renovation of the 1938 building, expansion of athletic facilities, and outdoor environmental enhancements.